 Interior Of Multi Level Home With A Loft

-Even thought this home was only seven years old it had a lot of wall damage.
-We did several days of preparation work to the walls before we could even start painting.
+Even though this home was only seven years old ihad a lot of wall damage.
+We did several days of preparation work before we could even start painting.
 The stairwell and entry way walls were particular beat up with marks, scratches and dings.

 Modern Nanaimo Town Home

 Due to a set of circumstances the owners of this new construction town house called us to finish the painting throughout the unit and the garage.
-We put the final or finsih coat on the trim work and the walls stained the wooden stair rail.
+We put the final finish coat of paint on the walls and the trim work and stained the wooden stair rail.
 The main living areas of the home were painted in a mid-tone sand colour and the bathrooms were done in a warm mid-tone grey.
 All the trim work and doors are a slightly off warm white colour to compliment the walls.

 A Nanaimo Ranch House With An Extensive Amount Of Decorative Trim Work

 We were hired to do a complete re-painting of this house prior to the new owners moving in.
 This included all the walls, doors, crown molding, and trim work for the windows and doors.
 The homeowner thoughtfully chose colours that worked well with the floors and other woodwork in the house.
 The home has an extensive amount of trim work is full of detail and contours.
 It’s a lot of work to paint, but the effort is well worth it.As you can see from the photos, it looks stunning.

 The trim work and doors may appear white, but the colour has quite a yellow undertone to it.
 This warm tone works well with all the wall colours.
 A bright white would have been too much of a stark contrast to the earthy tones of the walls and the wood work and floors.
 Instead of a semi-gloss we used a paint with an eggshell sheen on the trim work and doors to create a very classy look.
 When trim is painted in semi-gloss there can be a lot of light reflection and that’s what your eye notices instead of being able to appreciate the detail.